Ghost distributions on supersymmetric spaces I: Koszul induced superspaces, branching, and the full ghost centre: Induced supervarieties in the sense of Koszul

 \subsection{Induced vector bundles}

-Let us extend the above framework to more general vector bundles.
-Note that this subsection can largely be skipped, as it is only used to prove the $\Ind-\Coind$ isomorphism in \cref{subsec_ind_coind}, which is already known via other methods.
+Let us extend the above framework to the context of vector bundles.
+Note that this subsection can largely be skipped, as it is only used to prove the $\Ind-\Coind$ isomorphism in Section \ref{subsec_ind_coind}, which is already known via other methods.
 See section 4.6 of \cite{sherman2020sphericalthesis} for the definition of $\h$-equivariant vector bundle.

 Again assume that $X_0$ is affine, and suppose that $F_0$ is an $\h_{\ol{0}}$-equivariant vector bundle over $X_0$.
 Then $\h_{\ol{0}}$ acts on $\Gamma(X_0,F_0)$ and satisfies, for $f_0\in k[X_0]$, $s_0\in\Gamma(X_0,F_0)$, and $u_0\in\h_{\ol{0}}$,